Why Did My Credit Score Drop?

 5. You Closed a Credit Card

-The length of your credit history counts for 15% of your FICO® Score, so a longer history is better for your scores.
-Keep in mind, however, that if your account is closed in good standing (meaning you made all your payments on time), it could remain on your credit report for up to 10 years and contribute to a positive payment history.
+The length of your credit history counts for 15% of your FICO® Score, and a longer history is better for your scores.
+Keep in mind, however, that if your account is closed in good standing (meaning you made all your payments on time), it could remain on your credit report for up to 10 years and contribute to a positive payment history during that time.

-Unless the credit card has a high annual fee that you cannot afford or it tempts you to spend more than you should, it doesn't hurt to keep the account open to maintain your credit limit and length of credit history.
+Unless the card has a high annual fee or tempts you to overspend, you might want to keep the account open to maintain your credit limit and length of credit history.

 6. There Is Inaccurate Information on Your Credit Report

 Regularly checking your credit reports is one of the best ways to ensure no inaccurate information shows up in your file.
-Although it's rare, mistakes happen, and it is possible that incorrect information on your credit report—such as inaccurate personal data or payment history—is causing your scores to drop.
+Although it's rare, mistakes happen, and it is possible that incorrect information on your credit report—such as an inaccurate payment history—is causing your scores to drop.

 If something in your report is inaccurate, it could be a result of a lender accidentally reporting the wrong information.
 It could also be a sign that you have fallen victim to identity fraud.
 You have the right to dispute information you don't recognize or believe is potentially fraudulent.
-If you see something you believe is inaccurate, dispute the information with all three credit bureaus as soon as possible.
+If you see something you believe is inaccurate, you can dispute the information with all three credit bureaus.

 7. You've Experienced a Major Event Such as Foreclosure or Bankruptcy